 What is Detox?

-Detox is the process of ridding a chemical or substance from the body of an individual who has become addicted to using them altogether.
+Detox is the process of ridding a chemical or substance from the body of an individual who has become addicted to using it.
 Freeing any drug or alcohol from the body can cause adverse side effects that manifest both physically and emotionally.
 Having the ability to spot signs of addiction can help with identifying any friends or loved ones in your life who may be struggling to overcome habits of their own.
-Detoxing the body contributes to diminishing the overall cravings for substances and alcohol altogether.
+Detoxing the body contributes to diminishing the overall cravings for substances and alcohol.

 Signs of Addiction

 Signs of addiction range from physical signs to emotional symptoms, depending on the type of drug or substance that is being abused, as well as the severity of the addiction over time.
 Many physical symptoms of addiction manifest during withdrawal and range from shakiness and sweating to panic attacks, nausea, vomiting, and twitching throughout the muscles of the body.
 Emotional signs of addiction withdrawal include anxiety, depression, crying, rage and anger outbursts, and even paranoia in severe cases and when using harder drugs such as methamphetamine and heroin.

 Types of Detox Programs

 There are different types of detox programs for both alcohol and other substances ranging from over-the-counter medicines to prescription medication and illicit street drugs.
 These procedures are often done at inpatient facilities that require those who enroll to live on the premises throughout the program.

 There may also be outpatient detox programs available which do not require patients to live at the actual facility itself, but rather attend weekly meetings instead.
 Determining whether an inpatient or an outpatient detox program is right for your loved one depends on the addiction they are faced with, as well as the severity of their addiction and how it is affecting their relationships, everyday life, and even their health.